DerDan/OpenInAssociatedApplication/README.md

 <!-- Plugin description -->

-It opens the selected file in the standard program assigned by the operating system.
+Opens the selected file in the application assigned in the operating system via a hotkey or via the menu

 The keyboard shortcut is <kbd>Alt-A</kbd>